freeCodeCamp/freeCodeCamp/guide/english/algorithms/index.md

 ### Sorting Algorithms

 Sorting algorithms come in various flavors depending on your necessity.
+You can use any one of the following.
 Some, very common and widely used are:

 #### Quick Sort